Who Was Fats Domino?

 Later Years and Death

-After Katrina, Fats Domino made a few public appearances around his home city of New Orleans.
+After Katrina, Domino made a few public appearances around his home city of New Orleans.
 Footage from a 2007 concert was captured for a documentary, Fats Domino: Walkin' Back to New Orleans, which aired the following year.
 A greatest hits album was also released around that time, allowing a whole new generation to fall for Fats Domino all over again.

 In later years, Domino largely stayed out of the spotlight.
 His beloved wife died in 2008.
 The following year, he attended a benefit concert to watch such other musical legends like Little Richard and B.B.
 King perform, but stayed off the stage.
 A documentary about his life, Fats Domino and the Birth of Rock 'n' Roll, premiered on PBS in 2016.